-What Quick Spreading Virus Relied On Recipient’s Curiosity To Propagate?
+What Quick Spreading Virus Relied On Recipients’ Curiosity To Propagate?

-In May of 2000 a new virus ripped across the world in record time, infecting over 50 million computers within the first two weeks.
+In May of 2000, a new virus ripped across the world in record time, infecting over 50 million computers within the first two weeks.
 The virus spread by email and relied on a combination of social engineering, a barely known but powerful Windows scripting engine, and the Windows setting that hid file extensions by default.

-It was a perfect storm: the end user’s deep curiosity about the love letter combined with the powerful and vulnerable scripting engine.
-The virus swept around the world as offices in each time zone opened for business.
+It was a perfect storm: end users’ deep curiosity about the love letter combined with the powerful and vulnerable scripting engine.
+The virus swept westward around the world as offices in each time zone opened for business.
 Major corporations and government offices had to take their mail servers down just to protect themselves.
-The total damages were estimated at 5.5 billion dollars.
-Until the rapid spread of the MyDoom virus in 2004, ILOVEYOU held the record for the fasted email-propagated virus in history.
+The total damages were estimated at 5.5-8.7 billion dollars worldwide and another 15 billion dollars to remove it from infected machines.